Seeed-Studio/wiki-documents/docs/reTerminal-build-UI-using-Flutter.md

 }
 ```

-**Note:** Here after you type "Colors.", VSCode will recommend the available colors.
+**Note:** Here after you type "Colors.", Android Studio will recommend the available colors.
 Also you can hover the mouse over to check the different color variations assigned by numbers enclosed by [ ].

 - **Step 9.** Add an AppBar widget inside the Scaffold widget